 Steve Jobs was not a long term vegan or fruitarian.
 He tried a "fruit diet" for a very short period of time in his younger years.
 Steve also ate vegan junk food and rich restaurant foods.
 Contrary to popular opinion, "Steve Jobs’ pancreatic cancer began in his late teens or early twenties from exposure to chemical toxins when he worked in Silicon Valley.
 His vegan diet likely slowed the cancer.
 He should have no regrets about delaying his surgery.
 He was greatly harmed by well intentioned medical doctors," Dr. John McDougall.
 Ashton Kutcher was hospitalized most likely because he may have jumped into a fruitarian diet too soon especially right after eating a animal based diet.
 The safest way to eat a fruit based diet is to transition slowly depending on your current diet and health history.
 Not every body can metabolize a large amount of fruit sugar right away which is why many people experience intense detoxification symptoms.
 Take your time if you want to be successful at anything.

 Why do vegans think they’re superior to others?

-This is an over generalization of a small group of people.
-Colleen Patrick-Goudreau, the authro of "The Compassionate Cook" answers this perfectly:
+The real question is why do non-vegans feel superior over animals?
+This question is an over generalization of a small group of people.
+Colleen Patrick-Goudreau, the author of "The Compassionate Cook" answers this perfectly:

 "I think most people agree that not committing violence against another – human or nonhuman - is an ethically superior position to hurting someone.
 For me, I reflect this ethic by being vegan.
 Contrary to what some people think, being vegan is not an end in itself; it's the means to an end.
 It's the means through which we can – in our daily lives – reflect our value of not causing harm."